-I’m going to have these built into offers on the site here but it’s worth you knowing about if you’re looking yourself.
 This is obviously a newer one but one that you should use regardless of what site you’re using to book or order whatever it is.
 Promo Codes (promotional codes).
 Let’s say that you’re going to book online with The Mirage directly, then always, always, always, do a Google Search for “Mirage Las Vegas Promo Codes” and see what you can get.
 All you need to do is copy and paste them.
 Definitely something to do.
-You can do this with Walmart, BestBuy, any online site really, for your day to day online shopping.
+You can do this with Walmart, BestBuy, or any online site really, for your day-to-day online shopping.
 This is going to save you moolah for Vegas too remember?
-The less you spend day to day, the more you have to enjoy yourself with in Las Vegas!
+The less you spend day to day, the more you have to enjoy yourself in Las Vegas!

-11. Call the hotel after 6pm PST (Las Vegas time) and two other tricks
+11. Call the Las Vegas hotel after 6 pm PST (Las Vegas time) and two other tricks

-If you intend to book directly with the hotel, call them (even though online rates are often cheaper) after 6pm BUT know the online rates first.
-Also, it’s said that if you dial the local hotel number and not the 800 numbers, that if you do this, and instead of asking for reservations, ask to speak with the manager, or the director of sales.
+If you intend to book directly with the hotel, call them (even though online rates are often cheaper) after 6 p.m.
+BUT know the online rates first.
+Also, it’s said that if you dial the local hotel number and not the 800 number, that if you do this, and instead of asking for reservations, ask to speak with the manager or the director of sales.
 They have the right to alter rates for you.

-This isn’t really one that’s going to save you money, but it will help you have a nicer time and I it’s good advice based on experience.
+This isn’t really one that’s going to save you money, but it will help you have a nicer time and it’s good advice based on experience.
 Pick a nice hotel, life is short.
 We never know how long we’re here for.
 Be good to yourself, honestly, do.
-Do a little bit of research for yourself, or let me help you, see below (I’m offering to find you deals with my own fingers!).
-You’d be very surprised how, for just a little bit more patience and a few dollars more, you could change your idea from a 2 or 3 star hotel, to a 4 or even 5 star hotel.
+You’d be very surprised how, with just a little bit more patience and a few dollars more, you could change your idea from a 2 or 3-star hotel to a 4 or even 5-star hotel.
 You WILL spend quite a bit of time in your hotel, the hotel is a HUGE part of the experience, and you’re going to Las Vegas where there are some of the greatest hotels in the world so you should really enjoy it!
 If you’re not sure that you can get the deal, contact me.
 I’d like to help you.
 For sure!

-Look at the “off-Strip” hotels including The Palms, Palms Place, Trump International (this is really only a few minutes walk to the Strip in truth, and they run a free shuttle to the Wynn and Caesars Palace), Rio and Hard Rock Hotel.
+Look at the “off-strip” hotels including The Palms and Palms Place.
 These hotels (just mentioned off Strip) all run free (last time I looked) shuttles to the Strip and they are nearly always a fair bit cheaper to stay in.
-I’ve stay in both Palms Place and Trump, beautiful hotels.
-More Condo-y than hotel, but very high standard.
-You will get good deals on these I’m fairly sure.
-Again, contact me if you need help.
+I’ve stayed in Palms Place, a beautiful hotel.
+More Condo-y than a hotel, but very high standard.
+You will get a good deal on these I’m fairly sure.

-Look at the “non-gaming” hotels including Vdara (maybe not as cheap as the next two), Palms Place and Trump International.
-Obviously many will avoid Trump International due to many different reasons but I’m just here giving you options and I’m not getting involved in this.
-I’ve listened to too many arguments and none of it is helping people.
-There are good and bad people on both sides and unfortunately, politics and religion divides good people.
-I’m staying out of it.
-Peace and Love follks.
-Back to it, Palms Place and Trump International are cheaper than all of the other 4.5 – 5 star hotels normally.
-If it’s your first time going to Las Vegas, I’d leave these for another time (unless you don’t want a casino in your hotel, then you could easily choose one of these) as staying on the Strip itself is a phenomenal experience.
-Vdara is on the Strip, and Trump International might as well be as it’s so close to Fashion Mall.
+Look at the “non-gaming” hotels including Vdara and Palms Place.
+Palms Place is cheaper than all of the other 4.5 – 5 star hotels normally.
+If it’s your first time going to Las Vegas, I’d leave this for another time (unless you don’t want a casino in your hotel, then you could easily choose one of these) as staying on the Strip itself is a phenomenal experience.
+Vdara is on the Strip.

-Low-cost hotel-casinos on the Strip (with great location) include Bally’s, Flamingo, Linq and Harrah’s.
-I’ve only rested in the Linq of these, and it was very acceptable and a fun place in the heart of it all, what with it being alongside Linq Promenade.
+Low-cost hotel-casinos on the Strip (with great locations) include Bally’s, Flamingo, Linq, and Harrah’s.
+I’ve only stayed in the Linq of these, and it was a very acceptable and fun place in the heart of it all, what with it being alongside Linq Promenade.
 I lived behind it a couple of times.
 These are all very central Strip but I can’t tell you any more as regards the quality of the rooms bar the Linq.
-All very reputable, just to note.
+All are very reputable, just to note.
 Off the Strip, Tuscany is different.
-Very comfy, no issues, some decent food, and it’s quieter.
-Maybe for an older crowd Tuscany, I enjoyed it though.
+Very comfy, has no issues, has decent food, and it’s quieter.
+Maybe for an older crowd in Tuscany, I enjoyed it though.